 Yearning for some sunshine, I moved to Australia in 2013 and with a fresh new life, decided to close Me&Yu in 2015 and launch Kitten Vintage.
 Between Me&Yu and Kitten Vintage we took part in Finders Keepers, had a regular spot at Work Shop Makery and traded at markets and events around Sydney.

-Having our little girl in 2017 meant that Kitten Vintage took a backseat to my busy mum life but flash forward to 2019 and now I'm really getting a handle on what I want to achieve with this little business.
+Having our little girl in 2017 meant that Kitten Vintage took a backseat to my busy mum life but flash forward to now I'm really getting a handle on what I want to achieve with this little business.
 Kitten Vintage allowed me to concentrate on all the things I love – vintage, sewing, reworking, recycling, styling and creating but I've always been so much more than just a vintage seller and the kit//ten project gives me the opportunity to show off the full range of my skills.

 I do hope you'll follow me on my journey - sign up to my mailing list here: